Who Needs a Custom CRM and How to Build It From Scratch?

 - Find a CRM development company.
 At this step, you look for a development agency.
 Consider the outsourcing company as an option.
 Here is more about hiring outsource developers.

 - Development stage.
-Once the contract details are agreed and discuss:
+Once the software development contract details are agreed and discuss:

 - technology stack